-The taxi took an hour and half to go up the slippery 25 km mountain road; they could see snow all over the mountain landscape en route.
-Taxis, cars, vans, all had to stop at a bus station some 60 ft away from the Mall Road.
+The taxi took an hour and a half to go up the slippery 25 km mountain road; they could see snow all over the mountain landscape en route.
+Taxis, cars, and vans, all had to stop at a bus station some 60 ft away from Mall Road.

 Everyone had to get down at the last stop and make it to the Mall Road of Mussoorie hills by foot.

 (pics, 22.214.171.124) 22Km hilly road all the way to Mussoorie mall road had been snowed in, slippery.

 Surya had previously booked a room for himself at ‘Whispering Windows’ Hotel as planned for his Saturday night stay.
 He needed to relax after hectic work for the past 3-months.